gseidler/The-MSX-Red-Book/the_msx_red_book.md

 At 1200 baud each 0 bit is written as one complete 1200 Hz LO cycle and each 1 bit as two complete 2400 Hz HI cycles.
 The data rate is thus constant as 0 and 1 bits have the same duration.
 When the 2400 baud rate is selected the two frequencies change to 2400 Hz and 4800 Hz but the format is otherwise unchanged.

 A byte of data is written with a 0 start bit (1A50H), eight data bits with the least significant bit first, and two 1 stop bits (1A40H).
-At the 1200 baud rate a single byte will have a nominal duration of 11 x 833 µs = 9.2 ms. After the stop bits have been written control transfers to the BREAKX standard routine to check the CTRL-STOP key.
+At the 1200 baud rate a single byte will have a nominal duration of 11 x 833 µs = 9.2 ms. After the stop bits have been written control transfers to the [BREAKX](#breakx) standard routine to check the CTRL-STOP key.
 The byte 43H is shown below as it would be written to cassette:

 <a name="figure39b"></a>![][CH04F39b]

 **Figure 39:** Cassette Data Byte

 It is important not to leave too long an interval between bytes when writing data as this will increase the error rate.
 An inter-byte gap of 80 µs, for example, produces a read failure rate of approximately twelve percent.
 If a substantial amount of processing is required between each byte then buffering should be used to lump data into headered blocks.
-The BASIC "SAVE" format is of this type.
+The BASIC "`SAVE`" format is of this type.

     Address...
 1A39H

 This routine writes a single LO cycle with a length of approximately 816 µs to the cassette.
-The length of each half of the cycle is taken from LOW and control transfers to the general cycle generator (1A50H).
+The length of each half of the cycle is taken from [LOW](#low) and control transfers to the general cycle generator (1A50H).

     Address...
 1A40H